November 29, Reading 3 – John 21

 Thank You for Jesus, our risen Lord and King.

-That You for the belief of the disciples we read in today’s passage, for the example it gives us.
+Thank You for the belief of the disciples that we read of in today’s passage, for the example it gives us.

-Thank You that we will join with them in glory, joining with You!
-Worshipping You in all fully revealed majesty and spleandour.
+Thank You that we will join with them in glory, worshipping You in all fully revealed majesty and splendour.

 Thank You!